Beaufort County DUI Court Process

 Judge determines penalties based on the plea agreement or trial verdict.
 Sentences may include fines, probation, jail time, license suspension, IID, SCRAM monitoring, and/or DUI classes.

-Being arrested for a DUI in Beaufort County, South Carolina, can be an overwhelming experience.
-Understanding the court process is crucial to protecting your rights and making informed decisions about your case.
-This guide provides a comprehensive overview of what to expect from the Beaufort County DUI court system, from your initial arraignment to potential trial and sentencing.
+Being arrested for DUI (Driving Under the Influence) in Beaufort County, South Carolina, can be a stressful and confusing experience.
+Understanding the court process is crucial to navigating the legal challenges ahead.
+This guide provides a step-by-step overview of what to expect as your case moves through the Beaufort County court system.

 Which Court Handles DUI Cases?